kubernetes-sigs/gateway-api/geps/gep-696/index.md

 (Make sure to also include conformance tests that cover mesh)

-It is desired that, when describing the new feature, some conformance tests are added as a "What/Why" to guarantee that future implementors understand what "Conformance means" and what will be tested.
+When describing the new feature, write down some conformance test scenarios the feature should manage, to guarantee that future implementors understand what "Conformance" means and what will be tested.

+At least _some_ tests should be added at each phase, starting with Provisional.

 ## Alternatives